Criticism of socialism: Leadership corruption

 Some critics of socialism see socialism as a type of political state organization instead of as a type of socioeconomic structure (as is traditional).
 These thinkers generally criticize what they term "socialist states" rather than "socialism."

 Milton Friedman argued that the absence of private economic activity would enable political leaders to grant themselves coercive powers, powers that, under a capitalist system, would instead be granted by a capitalist class, which Friedman found preferable.
 In his campaign against Labour candidate Clement Attlee in the 1945 general election, Winston Churchill claimed that socialism requires totalitarian methods, including a political police, to achieve its goals.

+János Kornai demonstrated that the socialist economic system cannot function without single-party rule, as centralized economic direction demands the suppression of alternative centers of power and the political allocation of resources.

 Mass killings

 Mao Zedong, Joseph Stalin, and Kim Il Sung were nominal socialist leaders who committed mass killings during the 20th century.

 Many commentators on the political right point to the mass killings under communist regimes, claiming them as an indictment of socialism.
-The Black Book of Communism has been one of the most elaborate popular works to make this point.
+The Black Book of Communism has been one of the most elaborate and popular works to make this point.

 Defenders of socialism state that the mass killings under communist regimes were aberrations caused by specific authoritarian regimes and not caused by socialism itself.